Cost share

 Applicants cannot receive duplicate benefits from both FSA and a State agency.

-Applicants must typically submit an application form, proof of certification and an itemized invoice of certification expenses.
+Applicants must typically submit a one-page application form, W-9 tax form (to participating state agencies), proof of certification and an itemized invoice of certification expenses.

 Oregon Tilth is happy to provide copies of invoices for fees paid and certificates (when applicable) for the clients we certify.
 Contact us at costshare@tilth.org for assistance.